hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-dns-record bob acme.com 42 yes

-The function for deleting a certain record of DNS zone.
+This function for deleting a certain record of DNS zone.

 *******************************************************************